Geerodge/docker-compose-laravel/README.md

 Follow the steps from the [src/README.md](src/README.md) file to get your Laravel project added in (or create a new blank one).

-Following the [instructions here](https://statamic.dev/installing/laravel) run `docker-compose run composer require statamic/cms --updat e-with-all-dependencies`.
+Following the [instructions here](https://statamic.dev/installing/laravel) run `docker-compose run composer require statamic/cms --update-with-all-dependencies`.

 ## Usage